International Phonetic Alphabet: Pulmonic consonants

-A pulmonic consonant is a consonant made by obstructing the glottis (the space between the vocal cords) or oral cavity (the mouth) and either simultaneously or subsequently letting out air from the lungs.
+A pulmonic consonant is a consonant made by obstructing the glottis (the space between the vocal folds) or oral cavity (the mouth) and either simultaneously or subsequently letting out air from the lungs.
 Pulmonic consonants make up the majority of consonants in the IPA, as well as in human language.
 All consonants in English fall into this category.

 The pulmonic consonant table, which includes most consonants, is arranged in rows that designate manner of articulation, meaning how the consonant is produced, and columns that designate place of articulation, meaning where in the vocal tract the consonant is produced.
 The main chart includes only consonants with a single place of articulation.